-The trustees are not aware of any commitments or contingencies as of 31 December 2013 or 2012.
+The trustees are not aware of any commitments or contingencies as of 31 December 2014 or 2013.

-19. Current Tax
+19. CURRENT TAX

-IFFIm is a registered United Kingdom charity and, as such, is exempt from United Kingdom taxation of income and gains falling within s478-489 Corporation Tax Act 2010 and s256 Taxation of Chargeable Gains Act 1992 on its charitable activities.
-No tax charges arose during the years ended 31 December 2013 or 2012.
+IFFIm is a registered United Kingdom charity and, as such, is exempt from United Kingdom taxation of income and gains falling within s478-489 Corporation Tax Act 2010 and s256 Taxation of Chargeable Gains